 Often this involved the portrayals of ordinary people doing mundane, pedestrian or even ugly tasks, such as in the portrait above-showing surgeons at work.
 Mankind’s role in the world is therefore defined by daily action–the ordinary things of everyday life.

 As you can see, portraits do more than just depict individuals–they give us a greater, more general understanding of mankind and the various ways we’ve understood our own value over the course of history.
-I hope that artists never stop creating portraits, and I can’t help but wonder what today’s portraits will one day reveal about our 21st-century view of mankind.
+Portraits matter because they show us where we came from and how we’ve changed.

 3. Portraits Show Us How Art Influences Culture